 Things you need for your team to be successful while working from home remotely:

 There are many chat tools available online.
-We recommend Slack, Discord and Skype, but Slack in particular.
+We recommend Slack, Teams and Skype, but Slack in particular.
 It allows you to continue conversations throughout the course of work, either directly through private messages or in channels that act as meeting rooms.
 Everyone will be able to see discussions in these channels, so wise management using features like thread conversations will be key to an effective collaborative environment.
 You may already have a Microsoft solution and Teams have developed well in the last year.

 This includes daily discussions, team voice chats, and one-to-one meetings.
 We recommend video conferencing to encourage a continued level of professionalism, but being able to chat with somebody face-to-face can create more effective communication.